margomerritt/bikesharing/README.md

 * Gender (Zero = unknown; 1 = male; 2 = female)
 * Year of Birth

 The raw dataset was imported into Jupyter notebooks for inspection and cleaning.
-The tripduration column in the dataset was converted from an integer to a datetime datatype to get the time in hours, minutes, seconds using Python and Pandas functions.
+The tripduration column in the dataset was converted from an integer to a datetime datatype to get the time in hours, minutes, and seconds using Python and Pandas functions.
 The DataFrame was then exported as a new csv file without the index.
 This new csv file was called trip_duration.csv.

 ## Link to Tableau Dashboard